AC compressor clutch not engaging: How to troubleshoot

 If you don’t have power, move on to Step 3.

 Step 3: There is no power at the AC compressor clutch connector.
-Is the static pressure high enough to activate the low-pressure switch?
+Use your scan tool to read live data

 The low-pressure switch prevents compressor operation when the refrigerant pressure falls below the specified psi for your AC system.
 Low refrigerant pressure indicates that the system has a significant leak and has most likely lost refrigerant oil.
 If you bypass the low-pressure switch and force the compressor to run, you can destroy the compressor due to a lack of oil.